AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Before: "Unleash the power of AI to revolutionize your customer support workflow."

-After: "Replies your support emails in 30 seconds with the same tone you used last week.
-Looks at the last 200 tickets, copies the rhythm, never invents a refund policy."
+After: "Drafts replies to your support emails in 30 seconds, in the tone you used last week.
+Reads your last 200 tickets, copies the rhythm, never invents a refund policy."

 4.5 Iconography and emojis